rei/rei-cedar-docs/docs/components/links/README.md

 - Ensure assistive technology can find all links on a page:
   - Always provide a `href` attribute.
 Empty `href` attributes are not considered true links
   - Ensure that each link can be accessed via the keyboard, don’t manipulate the default tab index
-  - When using images as links, the `<alt>` tag acts as the link text.
+  - When using images as links, the `<alt>` attribute acts as the link text.
 Describe the action or hyperlink that the image represents

 <br/>